investingsnippets/investingsnippets.github.io/content/posts/pv-and-funding-ratio.md

 Let's go back to our example and say that we found a savings account that pays 2% annually in interest without fees and taxes.
 That would mean that we could invest 10800 to this account today and each year pay out the bill.

 But what if there was a 10% tax on the profits from this interest?
 How much money would we need today to start with?
+Or else, what is the present value of the investment?

 ```python
 investment_annual_return = 0.02